zonglun99/CS4211-tennis/README.md

 to create a model for a basketball game (NBA).
 Through this project, we hope you gain experience in modeling a realistic system using CSP# (PAT).
 To help you, we would like to offer the following tips:
-* Use proper abstraction to model the states, the state transitions and the player’s choices.
+* Use proper abstraction to model the states, the state transitions, and the player’s choices.
 We have provided tennis and soccer models as examples.
 * Part of the challenge is to estimate the probabilities in your model.
 We have listed data sources and scripts for this purpose.